top of page

 • Go up the hill to the monument to Theodor Herzl.

-On the fourth anniversary of his death, pioneers from the nearby Galilee settlements gathered here for a memorial service and a memorial was created by placing stones brought from their settlements one on top of another.
+On the fourth anniversary of Herzl’s death, pioneers from the nearby Galilean settlements gathered here for a memorial service.
+A memorial was created by placing stones brought from their settlements one on top of another.
 The memorial service was discontinued after a few years, but has been renewed again, together with competitions etc. A recording can be heard in English in front of the stone memorial.

 • As you continue along the path you will see the archeological ruins of part of the large Tel of Beit Yerach.